MicrosoftDocs/power-automate-docs/articles/mobile-create-flow.md

 # Create a flow from your phone

-Create an cloud flow from your phone by using a Power Automate template.
+Create a cloud flow from your phone by using a Power Automate template.
 On the **Templates** screen in Power Automate, you can select the **Mobile** category to find templates designed to work on your mobile phone.

 In this topic, we'll follow an example to create a flow that sends a push notification to your phone when you get mail from your boss.